weaccelerategrowth/gatsby-source-prismic-graphql/packages/gatsby-source-prismic-graphql/README.md

 >
 > **⚠️ `gatsby-source-prismic-graphql` has been replaced by [`gatsby-source-prismic`](https://github.com/prismicio/prismic-gatsby)**
 >
 > You’re safe to stay on `gatsby-source-prismic-graphql`, but it will no longer receive updates nor fixes.
 A full [migration guide](https://prismic.io/docs/technologies/migrate-to-gatsby-source-prismic-gatsby) is available to walk you through upgrading your project.
-If you have any questions, please reach to us on our [community forum](https://community.prismic.io/).
+If you have any questions, please reach out to us on our [community forum](https://community.prismic.io/).
 >
 > Thank you for understanding!